ckeditor/ckeditor5/docs/installation/index.md

 		'quiz-question-usingDLL': {
 			content: 'Do you want to design and maintain your installation without the need to recompile each time on update?',
-			hint: 'CKEditor 5 DLL build allows adding plugins to an editor build without having to rebuild the build itself.',
+			hint: 'CKEditor&nbsp;5 DLL build allows adding plugins to an editor build without having to rebuild the build itself.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-usingDLL' ),
 				getDecisionButtonDefinition( false, 'quiz-question-migrateFromV4' ),